chenson2018/website-hakyll/posts/2024-08-04-univalence.md

 setting as out calculation of the fundamental group.
 The final theorem will be[^ls]

-[^ls]: This theorem is named Omega because this is really showing a calculation
+[^ls]: This theorem is named this way because this is really showing a calculation
     of the [loop space](https://en.wikipedia.org/wiki/Loop_space) $\Omega(S^1)$,
     which in the case of the circle is the same as the fundamental group.